-When you are updating the chairs in your living room, choose pieces that are not only comfortable and stylish but also durable enough for family and friends to sit on for years.
+When you're shopping for the best chairs for your living room, you'll want to choose pieces that are not only comfortable and stylish but also durable enough for family and friends to sit on for years.
 This buying guide will help you find the living room chairs that fit your style and your living space.
+To start shopping for the perfect chair, consider size, style, and materials.

 Determine the size of your living room.
 Before choosing any furniture, measure the room, particularly the spot where you are planning on placing your chairs.
 You'll want to make sure the chairs you choose not only fit into the spot, but also allow walking room around them.